Pet2Ant/DaisyWorld-Simulation/README.md

 Daisy growth rate over temperature.

 # Instructions
-* Setting Parameters:
+ Ideal Setting Parameters:
+* White-colored daisies the albedo of 0.75
+* Dark-colored daisies the albedo of  0.25
+* Bare-ground albedo (no flowers) value of 0.5
+* Virus death rate of 0.05
 Use the sliders on the control panel to set your desired initial conditions for the simulation.
-Default settings are recommended for a balanced simulation but feel free to experiment with different values.
+Ideal settings are recommended for a balanced simulation but feel free to experiment with different values.

 # Starting the Simulation: